 Each year our faculty and trainees travel internationally to participate in global health initiatives.
-We have developed relationships with 5 primary locations—Afghanistan, Guyana, India, Rwanda and Uganda.
+We have developed relationships with three primary locations—Botswana, India, and Uganda.
 Doctors also choose to use personal time to participate in service trips independently in other locations.
 These opportunities allow our faculty and trainees to learn, be involved, and advocate for global medicine.